Occupation of the Baltic states: Industrialization and immigration

 In March 1949, of the 30 non-staff lecturers in the Agitprop Department of the City of Riga, only 8 knew Latvian, and these people were tasked with spreading Soviet ideology among the native population.
 Home-grown Communists in all three countries represented about one-third of the total membership around 1949.
 Despite the career opportunities involved in the occupation regimes, only 0.3% of the Lithuanians and 0.7% of the Latvians and Estonians had joined the Communist Parties after five years of continuous Russian occupation, reflecting the unpopularity of the occupation.
 This rate was 5 to 10 times less than the Soviet Union's average for Soviet Republics at the time.

 The Baltic States were net contributors rather than beneficiaries during the illegal occupation.
 Detailed archival records of budget revenues and expenditures demonstrate that significantly more money was extracted from these territories than was ever invested back, even including large Soviet expenditures on its military and other repressive structures created to oppress the native population.
-The myth of generous Soviet “aid” in industrializing and developing the Baltics is false propaganda that conceals the substantial revenues and profits were siphoned off by the occupying Soviets.
+The myth of generous Soviet "aid" in industrializing and developing the Baltics is false propaganda that conceals the substantial revenues and profits that were siphoned off by the occupying Soviets.

-In Latvia’s case specifically, archival evidence proves that from 1946 to 1990, the USSR drew far more resources from Latvian territory than it spent on it, with over 18% of revenues net-transferred out of the republic.
+In Latvia's case specifically, archival evidence proves that from 1946 to 1990, the USSR drew far more resources from Latvian territory than it spent on it, with over 18% of revenues net-transferred out of the republic.
 The same pattern holds true for Estonia and Lithuania.
 This economic exploitation and heavy militarization explain why the Baltic nations, which had been relatively advanced before the war, became economically stunted compared to Western Europe, underlining the extractive nature of the Soviet occupation.